fabiog1901/SingleNodeCDPCluster/README.md

 yum install -y git
 git clone https://github.com/fabiog1901/SingleNodeCDPCluster.git
 cd SingleNodeCDPCluster
+chmod 755 setup*.sh
 ```
+Run the desired setup script for yor install.

-The script `setup.sh` takes 3 arguments for the 717 trial and 4 arguments for 719:
+The scripts `setup*.sh` takes 2 arguments for the 717 trial and 4 arguments for 719:
-- the cloud provider name: `aws`,`azure`,`gcp`.
+- arg1 the cloud provider name: `aws`,`azure`,`gcp`.  `gcp` also works for many others.
-- the template file.
+- arg2 the template file.
+- arg3 the download user ID - not used for trial download releases outside the paywall
+- arg4 the download password - not used for trial download releases outside the paywall

 Wait until the script finishes, check for any errors - a few of them are normal errors.